 Required application documents

-All applicants, no matter their status or degree, will need to send these documents, translated into English:
+All applicants, regardless of their status or chosen degree, need to send these documents, translated into English:

 - an internationally recognised Bachelor's degree of good standard or equivalent